compintell/Mooncake.jl/README.md

 You should take this with a pinch of salt, as it seems highly likely that we will have to revisit some design choices when optimising performance -- we do not, however, anticipate requiring major re-writes to the design as part of performance optimisation.
 We aim to reach the maintenance phase of the project before 01/06/2024.

+*Update: (16/01/2023)*
+Phase 2 is now well underway.
+We now make use of a much faster approach to interpreting / executing Julia code, which yields performance that is comparable with ReverseDiff (when things go well).
+The current focus is on ironing out performance issues, and simplifying the implementation.

+*Update: (06/11/2023)*
-At the time of writing (06/11/2023), we are mostly through the first phase.
+We are mostly through the first phase.
 Correctness testing is proceeding well, and we are ironing out known issues.
 Notably, our broad experience at present is that as we continue to increase the amount of Julia code on which the package is tested, things fail for known, predictable, straightforwardly-fixable reasons (largely missing rrules for `ccall`s), rather than unanticipated problems.